-Bats sometimes take up residence in homes and other man made structures where their presence may be unwanted.
-Bat guano & urine can cause odour issues as well as damage & contaminate the spaces where bats have taken up residence .
-Bats also have the potential to transmit rabies, histoplasmosis as well as ectoparasites such as bat bugs, which are very similar in appearance to bed bugs.
+Bats sometimes take up residence in homes and other structures where their presence may be unwanted.
+Bat guano & urine can cause odour issues as well as damage & contaminate the spaces where bats have taken up residence.
+Bats can transmit rabies, histoplasmosis, and ectoparasites - bat bugs similar in appearance to bed bugs.

-A bat seen out and about in mid-winter is almost surely a Big Brown Bat!
+A bat seen out and about in mid-winter is almost always a Big Brown Bat!

-Big Brown Bats are light brown, reddish brown or dark brown in colour and their muzzle, wings and ears are black.
-They have a 12 5/8-13 3/4 inches wingspan and weigh 0.38-0.88 oz.
+Big Brown Bats are light brown, reddish-brown, or dark brown, and their muzzle, wings, and ears are dark brown to black.
+They have an average 33 cm (13 inches) wingspan and weight 13-20g (0.5-0.75 oz).

-Big Brown Bats are the most common bat found in man made structures and are well adapted to human presence and city life.
+Big Brown Bats are the most common bat found in structures and have adapted to human presence and city life.

-Mating occurs in the fall but females do not become pregnant until spring just after hibernation ends.
-After a 2 month gestational period, females give birth to 1 or 2 young in May-June.
+Mating occurs in the fall, but females do not become pregnant until spring after hibernation ends.
+After about a 2-month gestational period, females give birth to 1 or 2 young in May-June.

 Young are weaned after 3-4 weeks.

-Big Brown Bats can live as long as 18 - 20 years but usually have a much shorter lifespan.
+Big Brown Bats can live up to 19 years but usually have a much shorter lifespan.

-Big Brown Bats are not federally protected but many provinces & states have their own legislation to protect bats from being needlessly killed.
-Abell technicians are trained to catch & release bats and do the necessary repairs to prevent bats from re-entering the structure, while taking the necessary precautions should any young be present.
+Big Brown Bats are not federally protected, but many provinces & states have their legislation to protect bats from being needlessly killed.
+Abell technicians are trained to catch & release bats and do the necessary repairs to prevent bats from re-entering the structure while taking precautions should any young be present.

 Is it true that bat bites often go undetected?